troglobit/finit/doc/cmdline.md

     the regular runlevel.
 All services and TTYs in `[1]` will be started, so a `tty [1] @console nologin` configuration presents you with a root console without login.

-* `splash`
-    Display Finit splash screen with progress at bootstrap and shutdown.

 For more on kernel boot paramaters, see the man page `bootparam(7)`.